martijnvdwoude/recycler-view-merge-adapter/README.md

 ## Usage

 Add subadapters to the merge adapter and then set it on the RecyclerView.
-It's also possible to add individual views or a list of views to the merge adapter.
+It's also possible to add individual views or a list of views to the merge adapter, using `addView(View... view)` or `addView(List<View> viewList)`

 ```
 RecyclerView myRecyclerView = (RecyclerView) view.findViewById(R.id.my_recycler_view);

-// Create new merge adapter
+// Create a new merge adapter.
 RecyclerViewMergeAdapter mergeAdapter = new RecyclerViewMergeAdapter();

-// Add any number of subadapters to merge adapter
+// Add any number of subadapters to the merge adapter.
-MyRecyclerViewSubAdapter subAdapter1 = new MyRecyclerViewSubAdapter();
+RecyclerView.Adapter subAdapter1 = new RecyclerView.Adapter();
-MyRecyclerViewSubAdapter subAdapter2 = new MyRecyclerViewSubAdapter();
+RecyclerView.Adapter subAdapter2 = new RecyclerView.Adapter();

 mergeAdapter.addAdapter(subAdapter1);
 mergeAdapter.addAdapter(subAdapter2);

-// Set merge adapter to RecyclerView
+// Set the merge adapter on the RecyclerView.
 myRecyclerView.setAdapter(mergeAdapter);
+}
 ```

 ##### RecyclerViewMergeAdapter methods

-- `addAdapter(T adapter)`
+- `addAdapter(RecyclerView.Adapter adapter)`
-- `addAdapter(int index, T adapter)`
+- `addAdapter(int index, RecyclerView.Adapter adapter)`
-- `removeAdapter(T adapter)`
+- `removeAdapter(RecyclerView.Adapter adapter)`
 - `removeAdapter(int index)`
-- `addView(View view)`
+- `addView(View... view)`
 - `addViews(List<View> views)`
 - `getSubAdapterCount()`
 - `getSubAdapter(int index)`
+- `clearAdapters()`

 ## License

 Licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html)

+## Development

+We have a small test project called [RecyclerViewMergeAdapterTest](https://github.com/ronaldw/RecyclerViewMergeAdapterTest) where you can find an example of how to import and use the adapter.
+If you find any bugs or issues, please file a report with the tracker.